 The average yearly salary for a diagnostic medical sonographer is almost $70,000.

-If working in dentistry interests you, becoming a dental assistant is a great way to spend quite a bit of time with people, without having to crunch any numbers.
-Dental assistants do everything from prepping patients to processing X-rays.
+If working in dentistry interests you, becoming a dental assistant is an excellent way to spend time with people, without having to crunch any numbers.
+Dental assistants do everything from prepping patients for dental treatment to processing X-rays.

-They’ll work directly with dentists to make sure a patient is comfortable throughout whatever procedure they may be having.
+They’ll work directly with dentists to make sure a patient is comfortable throughout whatever dental procedure they may be undergoing.
 Many of their additional responsibilities will be based on the dentist they work for, and the specific tasks they are given.

-To become a dental assistant, the American Dental Association requires you to complete some type of formal training through a community college, university or specialized training program.
+To become a dental assistant, the American Dental Association requires you to complete formal training at a community college, university or specialized training program.
 It can take less than a year to become a dental assistant with accelerated programs.

-Dental hygienists also don’t regularly deal with math.
+Dental hygienists also don’t do any math.
 The main difference between these two positions is the amount of time spent directly with a patient.
 Dental hygienists will spend more one-on-one time with a patient with less supervision.
 Both are viable options if you’re interested in working in the dental industry, but your math and advanced numerical skills are a bit lacking.

 Dental assistants make an average of $35,000 per year.

-Have you ever had an MRI before?
-Then, you’ve worked with a radiologic technologist.
-It is their job to perform MRIs and X-rays, using specialized equipment.
-They work directly with patients in order to obtain the right images and scans needed by physicians to accurately diagnose a condition or illness.
+Have you ever had an MRI?
+If so, you’ve worked with a radiologic technologist.
+It is their job to perform MRIs and X-rays using specialized equipment.
+They work directly with patients to obtain the right images and scans needed by physicians to diagnose a medical condition or illness accurately.

-It only takes an associate’s degree to enter into this field, along with state licensing.
-Each state’s requirements may be slightly different, so if this type of work interests you, it’s a good idea to look into what your state requires for licensing before getting started.
-During your studies, you’ll work with imaging equipment, and become educated in vital medical subjects such as anatomy and patient care.
+Entry only requires an associate’s degree along with state licensing.
+Each state’s requirements may be slightly different, so if this type of work interests you, it’s a good idea to look into what your state requires for licensing now.
+During your studies, you’ll work with imaging equipment and become educated in vital medical subjects such as anatomy and patient care.

 With technology that continues to advance and become more sophisticated, this job is ideal for someone who prefers working with specialized machinery.
-If you have a willingness to constantly learn about new technology and equipment, this can be an exciting job that allows you to discover possible patient ailments early on.
-In turn, that can get them a faster diagnosis, allowing them to get treatment sooner.
+If you have a willingness to learn about new technology and equipment, this can be an exciting job that allows you to discover patient ailments at an early stage.
+In turn, this can get patients a faster diagnosis, letting them get life-saving treatment sooner.

-A medical lab technician performs a variety of different laboratory tests to determine different conditions and illnesses.
-They can then provide their findings to physicians to make an official diagnosis.
-While it may sound like a job that requires at least a little chemistry knowledge, it is mostly science-based.
-Lab techs work mostly with blood specimens and other bodily fluids.
+A medical lab technician performs various lab tests to determine health conditions and illnesses.
+They can then provide their findings to physicians so that they can make a diagnosis.
+While it may sound like a job that requires a knowledge of chemistry, it is mostly science-based.
+Lab techs work primarily with blood specimens and other bodily fluids.

-It does require a bachelor’s degree to become a medical lab tech, and throughout your studies you can expect to focus on everything from clinical lab training to common statistics.
-It’s an innovative career that puts you at the center of helping patients.
-Through their work, medical lab technicians can help to identify conditions through blood or other fluids much faster than other tests.
-It’s a job that truly helps to save lives.
+It does require a bachelor’s degree to become a medical lab tech.
+Throughout your studies, you can expect to focus on everything from clinical lab training to biology.
+It’s an innovative career that puts you at the heart of medicine.
+Through their work, medical lab technicians can identify health conditions through blood or other fluids much faster than other tests.

-This particular career is becoming one of the most popular in the healthcare industry, with a 16% job growth expected between 2014 and 2024.
+This career is among the most popular in the healthcare industry, with a 16% job growth rate expected between 2014 and 2024.
 The average yearly salary for a medical lab technician is over $49,000.

-The main duties of a medical assistant focus mostly on administrative skills, so there is very little math involved.
-Medical assistants, much like dental assistants, take care of everything from preparing a patient (this includes things like taking blood pressure and basic interviewing) to cleaning a patient’s room after their exam is over.
-More requirements may be necessary depending on the doctor you work for.
+The primary duties of a medical assistant are administrative, so there is little math and no chemistry involved.
+Medical assistants, much like dental assistants, take care of everything from preparing patients (this includes taking blood pressure and basic interviewing) to cleaning a patient’s room once their examination has been concluded.
+More may be required, but that depends on your doctor.

-There is very little post secondary education required to become a medical assistant.
-In fact, in most cases it only requires a high school diploma.
-On the job training is typical for this type of work, especially if you find yourself in a smaller practice where you’ll be expected to perform certain tasks each day.
-However, some states do require medical assistants to complete some type of training program.
-Check your state’s requirements before you begin applying for jobs in this particular field.
+There is little post-secondary education required to become a medical assistant.
+In fact, in most cases, it only requires a high school diploma.
+On-the-job training is typical for this work, especially if you find yourself in a smaller practice where you’ll be expected to perform specific tasks each day.
+However, some states do require medical assistants to complete a training program.
+Check your state’s requirements before you begin applying for jobs.

-Aside from the education required for this job, medical assistants should have strong interpersonal skills, and the ability to pay attention to detail.
-If you are looking for a medical position that allows you to work directly with patients and with physicians, this is a great opportunity.
+Aside from the education required, medical assistants should have strong interpersonal skills and attention to detail.
+If you are looking for a medical position that allows you to work directly with patients and physicians, this is the perfect opportunity.

 The average yearly salary for a full-time medical assistant is about $30,000.

-An individual in this position must possess great attention to detail and be well-organized.
-You must also be able to learn medical terminology.
-While medical secretaries do work with insurance companies and billing, there is very little math involved – most of the billing process has to do with understanding certain codes and being able to file things properly.
+You’ll need to possess attention to detail and be well-organized.
+You must also be able to pick up the relevant medical terminology.
+While medical secretaries do work with insurance companies and billing, there is little math involved – most of the billing process is connected to understanding specific codes and being able to organize data properly.

-The educational requirements for a medical secretary include either an associate’s degree or certification from an accredited program/school.
-If you choose to take a certification course, they can typically be completed in less than a year, making this one of the quickest ways to jump into the medical field.
+The requirements for a medical secretary include an associate’s degree or certification from an accredited school.
+If you take a certification course, they can typically be completed in less than a year, making this one of the quickest ways to enter the medical field.

 The average yearly salary for a medical secretary is about $33,000.

 Phlebotomy has become one of the best entry-level careers in healthcare.
-Not only does it require no math, it also requires very little training, too.
+Not only does it require no math, but it also requires little training.
 In fact, most phlebotomy programs can be completed in less than a year.
-Many phlebotomist trainees can become fully certified (a requirement for many states), and can still complete their training in just several months.
+Many phlebotomist trainees can become fully certified (a requirement for four states currently), and can still conclude their training in just 4-6 months.

-Schooling for a phlebotomist consists of two different parts: A classroom setting, and hands-on practice.
+Schooling for a phlebotomist consists of two parts: a classroom setting and hands-on practical experience.
 In the classroom, you’ll learn about anatomy and physiology, as well as patient care, lab procedures, and safety.
-Each accredited training program requires their students to perform a certain number of venipunctures (blood draws) before they are able to graduate.
+Each accredited training program requires their students to perform many venipunctures (blood draws) before they can graduate.

-Phlebotomy does deal with blood regularly, so it’s not for the squeamish and people who faint at the first sign of blood.
+Phlebotomy is all about handling blood regularly, so it’s not for the squeamish and people who faint at the first sign of blood.
 But, you may be looking for a rewarding career in blood work.
-It’s also important to be someone who can work well with a wide variety of different people and personalities.

 On average, phlebotomists make about $28,000 per year.

-Unfortunately, there can be many traumatic experiences in the world of medicine.
+There are traumatic experiences in medicine.
 Things don’t always go according to plan, which is where medical social workers step in.
-They work directly with patients and families, to help them discover different coping mechanisms to deal with grief and traumatic experiences.
+They work directly with patients and families, to help them discover coping mechanisms for grief and other traumatic experiences.

-They can counsel on everything from death, to a tragic accident or news of a fatal illness, etc. This type of work requires an extremely empathetic and compassionate person, as you’re regularly dealing with families and/or patients who are going through something very difficult.
+They can counsel on everything from death, to a tragic accident or news of a fatal illness.
+This work requires an empathetic and compassionate person, as you’re regularly dealing with families and patients who are going through something incredibly difficult.

 Becoming a medical social worker requires a master’s degree in social work from a well-recognized institution.
-On average, the salary for a medical social worker ranges anywhere from $26,000-70,000 each year.
-This is dependent on where you work, and the amount of post secondary education you have from an accredited institution.
+On average, the salary ranges anywhere from $26,000-70,000 each year.
+This is dependent on where you work and the amount of post-secondary education you have from an accredited institution.

 Not everyone wants to be a physician or nurse, or even work directly with patients.
-That doesn’t mean you can’t still be an incredibly important part of a healthcare team.
-Healthcare recruiters are there to fill positions with qualified individuals, helping to build the best medical teams possible for hospitals and clinics.
+That doesn’t mean you can’t still be a vital cog in the healthcare system.
+Recruiters fill positions with qualified individuals, building the best medical teams possible for hospitals and clinics.

-Healthcare recruiters are often known as human resource specialists.
-If you love working with people and have a knack for placing people in the right jobs, this is a great way to advance the healthcare industry with the next generation of incredible workers.
-Healthcare recruiters do everything from post job ads to conduct interviews and review resumes.
-It’s their job to hire different positions for medical facilities, based on specific hiring and interviewing processes.
+Healthcare recruiters are called human resource specialists.
+If you have a knack for placing people in the right jobs, this is a great way to advance the healthcare industry.
+Healthcare recruiters do everything from posting job ads to disciplinaries due to various transgressions.

-A bachelor’s degree in human resources or a similar field is typically preferred, but not necessarily required for this position.
-A willingness to work with a wide variety of people is highly important, as is organization and great communication skills.
-You should be able to work independently most of the time, but also know how to be productive as part of a team.
+A bachelor’s degree in human resources or similar is preferred for this position.
+A willingness to work with a wide variety of people is crucial, as is organizational and communication skills.
+You should be able to work independently, but also know how to work as part of a productive team.